patk80/Thrash-Album-Year-Game/README.md

-# AlbumYearGame
+# Thrash-Album-Year-Game
-Album Year Game - guess which year the albums were released.
+Thrash-Album-Year-Game - guess which year the albums were released.